SandeepAswathnarayana/notes/Andrew Ng.md

 # Andrew Ng: AI Podcast with Lex Fridman (Feb 20, 2020):
-*Note: This is a rough draft and overview of the podcast including my key takeaways.
+*Note: This is a rough draft and overview of the podcast which includes my key takeaways.
 For the ease of typing while simultaneously listening to the podcast, I have only included phrases and key points in the notes.*

 ## Early days of developing Coursera and MOOCs:
 - Recorded videos for coursera between 10 PM and 3 AM most of the days